Religion in Nigeria: Combination with traditional practices

 The Aladura, like several other breakaway churches, stress healing and fulfillment of life goals for oneself and one's family.
 African beliefs that sorcery and witchcraft are malevolent forces against which protection is required are accepted; rituals are warm and emotional, stressing personal involvement and acceptance of spirit possession.
 Theology is biblical, but some sects add costumed processions and some accept polygyny.

 Social class and religion

 Major congregations of the larger Catholic and Anglican missions represented elite families of their respective areas, although each of these churches had members from all levels and many quite humble church buildings.
 Nevertheless, a wedding in the Anglican cathedral in Lagos was usually a gathering of the elite of the entire country, and of Lagos and Yorubaland in particular.
 Such families had connections to their churches going back to the 19th century and were generally not attracted to the breakaway churches.
 All major urban centers, all universities, and the new capital of Abuja had areas set aside for the major religions to build churches and mosques and for burial grounds.

 Traditional beliefs

-Alongside the main religious sect are hundreds of traditional spiritualities of various Nigerian ethnic groups.
+Alongside the main religious groups, there are hundreds of traditional spiritualities of various Nigerian ethnic groups.
 Without contradicting civil law, they manage to govern ethics and morality amongst much of the population.